 Styles

 All of the characteristics of slide masters are controlled by styles.
-New slides that you create using a slide master have styles that are inherited from the slide master from which was used.
+New slides that you create using a slide master have styles that are inherited from the slide master which was used.
 Changing a style in a slide master results in changes to all slides based on that slide master, but you can modify individual slides without affecting the slide master.

+Note